-On every employee job listing, you’ll notice that some positions are “exempt” while others are “non-exempt.”
-While only three letters, the difference between exempt vs. non-exempt employees is crucial: exempt employees are exempt from overtime pay.
+On every employee job listing, you’ll notice that some positions are exempt while others are non-exempt.
+The difference between exempt vs. non-exempt employees is fairly straightforward: exempt employees are exempt from overtime pay.

-As a job seeker, understanding the differences is crucial to calculating how you’ll be paid.
-However, to an employer accurately classifying employees as exempt or non-exempt carries a greater burden.
+As a job seeker, understanding the difference helps determine the calculations for how you’ll get paid.
+But, for an employer, accurately classifying employees as exempt or non-exempt carries a much greater burden.

 Not only can misclassification result in heavy fines, but without a firm grasp on the distinctions, you can’t accurately gauge how much payroll will cost.
 Even with decades of business experience under their belt, hirers can sometimes get tripped up on the finer details of what makes an employee exempt or non-exempt.

 That’s why today we’re talking about what the key differences between exempt vs. non-exempt employees are with plenty of examples along the way.